 Hi loves.
-In this blog post, I am going to share with you all about places to go and things to do in the Twin Cities, Minnesota.
-In case you didn’t know, I used to live there with my relatives for over 8 years before moving to Seattle in the fall of 2017.
+In this blog post, I am going to share with you all about my favorite dining, shopping, entertainment, and attractions in the Twin Cities, Minnesota.
+In case you didn’t know, I used to live there for over 8 years before moving to Seattle.

-I will share all dining, shopping, entertainment, and attraction recommendations.
 These are the places that I have been and always be coming back when I’m back there to visit my family.
-Please note that things are quite far apart, so I do highly suggest you get a car for the ease and convenience.
+Please note that things are quite far apart, so I do highly suggest you get a car for ease and convenience.
 Clothing and grocery are free from tax, so definitely hit up the Mall of America and many local shops while you’re here!

 A (*) denotes my favorite place/location.